Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 The RollerAgent calculates the distance to detect when it reaches the target.
-When it does, the code calls the `Agent.SetReward()` method to assign a reward of 1.0 and marks the agent as finished by calling Agent to `Done()` method.
+When it does, the code calls the `Agent.SetReward()` method to assign a reward of 1.0 and marks the agent as finished by calling the `Done()` method on the Agent.

 ```csharp
 float distanceToTarget = Vector3.Distance(this.transform.position,